powerhousepro69/videoinfox/readme.md

 Download Playlist: Total number of videos downloaded and videos in URL playlist are displayed for each list.
 When adding a URL, the URL and playlist name are checked to find if the entry already exists to avoid a duplicate entry.
 Yt-dlp will check URL Playlist validity before it is added to the list.
 Removed playlists can be recovered with Restore.
 Update Playlist to download a fresh copy.
 When downlading an entire playlist you can ctrl/c out of a download in progress and restart the download right from where it left off thanks to Yt-dlp's archive feature.
 Browse to download single videos from a playlist and a download queue to add single videos from any of the playlists for batch download.

 BROWSE in Download Playlist.
-Download single videos from the playlist.
+Download single videos from the playlist or add videos to the queue.
 ![Videoinfox DL Playlist](https://github.com/powerhousepro69/videoinfox/blob/main/screenshots/BROWSE-DPL.png)

 <br />